bawsi99/StockAnalyzer-Pro/README.md

 ### Redis Setup

-The system uses Redis for storing generated chart images and caching data.
-This provides better scalability and automatic cleanup compared to local file storage.
+The system uses Redis for caching stock data and analysis results.
+Charts are now generated in-memory on-demand, providing better performance and eliminating storage overhead.

 **Key Features:**
-- **Redis Image Storage**: Generated charts are stored in Redis as base64 encoded images
+- **In-Memory Chart Generation**: Charts are generated on-demand in memory
-- **Redis Image Reading**: LLM analysis reads images from Redis with fallback to local files
+- **Base64 Response**: Charts are immediately converted to base64 for frontend display
 - **Redis Caching**: Stock data, indicators, patterns, and sector data are cached in Redis
 - **Automatic Cleanup**: Age-based and size-based cleanup for both images and cache data